Six impressive CRISPR application areas and cool startups to match them

 Calyxt who this week announced the closing of their $60.9M Public Offering applies their gene-editing technology to a combined proposition; agricultural advantageous traits such as herbicide tolerance with a healthier composition of the crops for beneficial food ingredients such as high fiber wheats, soybean with high levels of healthy oils or wheat with reduced gluten levels.

-And also Hudson River Biotechnology who is based in the Netherlands but has roots in the US, raised their seed funds earlier this year.
-With their proprietary platform they identify the target sites in the plants genome which they would alter with CRISPR and other genetic tools to obtain plant breeds with specific traits such as high levels of lutein for eye health or for animal feed pigmentation.
+And also Hudson River Biotechnology who is based in the Netherlands but has roots in the US, raised their seed funds in early 2018.
+With their proprietary platform they identify target sites in plant genomes which they alter with CRISPR to modify levels of gene expression.
+They also develop platform technologies for efficient, non-transgenic CRISPR delivery in plants.
+Their technologies find applications in various breeding projects for food and ornamental crops.

 That a lot is happening in the CRISPR space is last but not least illustrated by the funding round or $125M that Pairwise Plants raised last March to which Monsanto contributed $100M.